Generic Name: ciprofloxacin (sip-roe-FLOX-a-sin)

 Do not take tizanidine (Zanaflex®) while you are receiving ciprofloxacin.
 Tell your doctor if you or your child are also using theophylline (Theo-Dur®) or other products that contain caffeine (eg, coffee, soda, chocolate).
 Using these medicines together may increase risks for more serious side effects.

-ciprofloxacin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you or your child have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive ciprofloxacin.
+Ciprofloxacin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
+Call your doctor right away if you or your child have a rash, itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving ciprofloxacin.

 Serious skin reactions can occur with ciprofloxacin.
-Check with your doctor right away if you or your child have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using ciprofloxacin.
+Check with your doctor right away if you or your child have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you receiving ciprofloxacin.

 Check with your doctor right away if you or your child have dark urine, clay-colored stools, abdominal or stomach pain, or yellow eyes or skin.
 These maybe symptoms of a serious liver problem.